Apply for a grant

 Tell us your story

 Have you ever been censored or experienced self-censorship?
 Tell us about your experiences.

 Draft an op-ed for your daily newspaper

 We need your help reaching communities around the country with op-eds about the importance of protecting student press freedom.
-Watch the recording of our “Op-Ed Boot Camp” to learn from veteran CNN & New York Times Journalist Steven A. Holmes about how to craft and place your op-ed.
+Watch the recording of our “Op-Ed Crash Course” to learn from veteran CNN & New York Times Journalist Steven A. Holmes about how to craft and place your op-ed.

 Post on social media

 Spread the word about Student Press Freedom Day on your personal and official publication accounts.
 Get creative: go live on Instagram answering questions about your coverage, post a “story time” TikTok about your experience being censored, write a Twitter thread about how your coverage led to direct change at your school.
 Make sure to use #StudentPressFreedom in all your posts!
 And, check out our toolkit for images and suggested posts: